Texas

 Texas is one of the few states that imposes no restrictions on consideration of criminal record even by public employers.
 However, it does extend some indirect protections to employees and applicants for employment.

-Negligent Hiring
+1. Negligent Hiring

-Regulation of Credit Reporting Companies
+2. Regulation of Credit Reporting Agencies

 B. Licensing

 In 2019 Texas enacted five laws affecting the occupational licensing process for people with a criminal record.
-In introducing the broadest of the new laws, the legislative summary states that “Concerns have been raised about the barriers to eligibility for an occupational license faced by Texans who have been convicted of an offense within five years of license application, regardless of whether the offense is related to the occupation.”5
+In introducing the broadest of the new laws, the legislative summary states that “Concerns have been raised about the barriers to eligibility for an occupational license faced by Texans who have been convicted of an offense within five years of license application, regardless of whether the offense is related to the occupation.”7

-Generally
+1. Generally

 Occupational licensing proceedings are governed by the Administrative Procedure Act. § 53.024.
 Licensing agencies are required to issue guidelines stating the reasons a specific crime is considered to relate to a specific license. § 53.025.

-Section § 51.4041 provides an “alternative means” for evaluating a person’s eligibility for a license in these two fields.
+Section 51.4041 provides an “alternative means” for evaluating a person’s eligibility for a license in these two fields.
 If an occupational license is revoked because of a conviction, the licensing authority—when evaluating eligibility—may accept the person’s education, training, and experience obtained while incarcerated as part of a subsequent license application.
 See § 51.4041(a-1).
 This provision applies only to persons who previously held an occupational license of the same type for which the person is reapplying.

-Specific occupational licenses
+3. Specific occupational licenses

 SB 1531—effective September 1, 2019—revises the standards for licensure in specific occupations, limiting overbroad or antiquated language.
 For example, existing law governing podiatry licenses provides that the licensing agency may deny an occupational license if a person is convicted of “a felony” or “offense that involves moral turpitude.”
 See Tex.
 Occ.
 Code § 202.253(a-1)(2).
 The new law will delete this language; persons applying for podiatry licenses will not be denied based on convictions for felonies or offenses involving moral turpitude.
 Other occupations similarly affected by the new law include midwives, see § 203.404(a)(3) (deleting eligibility restrictions for persons convicted of a felony or misdemeanor involving moral turpitude); breeders, see § 802.107 (requiring notice to license holder before revocation); electricians, see § 1305.152(a) (deleting eligibility requirement that applicant demonstrate “honesty, trustworthiness, and integrity”); and auctioneers, see § 1802.052 (deleting eligibility restrictions for persons convicted of a felony).